PopCon returns to downtown Indy for 9th year

-INDIANAPOLIS — The Pop Culture convention PopCon returns with vendors and celebrities from all areas of entertainment.
+INDIANAPOLIS — The popular culture convention PopCon returns to downtown Indianapolis with vendors and celebrities from all areas of entertainment.

-The convention kicks off Friday with doors opening at 1 p.m. and it goes on until Sunday.
+The convention kicked off Friday with doors opening at 1 p.m., and it goes on until Sunday.

 Like so many others, the event suffered in 2020 due to the pandemic.
 But they were one of the first major events to return last year without restrictions.

-Now they are counting on low COVID 19 numbers and the vaccines and boosters to help them host another safe event this year.
+Now they are counting on low COVID-19 numbers and the vaccines to help them host another safe event this year.

-Doniger says he’s happy to be reuniting everyone back in the Circle City.
+Doniger said he’s happy to be reuniting everyone back in the Circle City.

 “We’re the facilitators, but it’s the community that’s really running PopCon, so we are fans our ourselves.
 We’re not a big cooperate con, we don’t have an entire news agency behind us, we’re not a conglomerate.”